Digital platforms such as Uber and Skip the Dishes have given gig workers more earning options than ever before. But gig work can be precarious.

 The gig economy is also growing because it benefits employers:

-- Fewer full-time positions mean lower costs for the employer—a business can save money on salaries, benefits and office space
+- Having fewer full-time positions means lower costs for the employer—a business can save money on salaries, benefits, and office space.

 There are positives for workers, too:

 - The chance to do self-directed, engaging work

 - The ability to earn money for immediate needs